The following are some basic tips for those working in educational or training settings.

 - What your “hot” buttons?
 Who can usually press them?

-- Maximize use of current, existing campus support services.
-Most campuses have disability offices and learning centers as well as treatment services.
+- Maximize the use of current, existing campus support services.
+Most campuses have disability offices and learning centers as well as some treatment services (e.g., behavioral health offices).

 - Recognize and anticipate periods of academic inactivity (stops-outs versus drop-outs).